Bilateral international migration flow estimates for 200 countries

 The WPP data are now annual, running between 1st January and 31st December for each measure.
 This differs to the migrant stock data that are aligned at the 1st July in five-year intervals.
 Consequently, I had to do some extra coding to interpolate the WPP2022 demographic data to five-year summary measures that match the intervals in the migrant stock data and obtain the five-year flow estimates.

-Below are a few plots to give some visual summaries of the new estimates and their changes relative to previous versions alongside some discussion, starting with an animated chord diagram of the updated region to region flow estimates over time:
+Below are a few plots to give some visual summaries of the new estimates and their changes relative to previous versions alongside some discussion.

 Comparison to past estimates